Stop Murder Music: Reggae Compassionate Act

-The Reggae Compassionate Act was an agreement signed in 2007 by artists including Beenie Man, Capleton, and Sizzla.
-It has now been somewhat discredited as some artists have felt it was badly worded, while others have denied signing it.
+The Reggae Compassionate Act was an agreement created in 2007 by the Stop Murder Music campaign.
+The Act called for love, respect, and understanding from artists, and for them to uphold the rights of all individuals regardless of their sexuality.
+Beenie Man, Capleton, Buju Banton, and Sizzla signed the agreement in 2007.
+However some artists have felt it was badly worded, and some commentators were sceptical that it would bring about any change, arguing that artists were simply signing it for financial gain.
+Some artists later denied signing the act, despite their agents saying they had.
 Others (including Elephant Man, T.O.K., Bounty Killa, and Vybz Kartel) have simply refused to sign it.